The Benefits of Full Truckload Shipping

 With FTL shipping, no size and weight restrictions are made by the carrier.
 You don’t have to worry if your goods confirm to their requirements as your delivery will simply take up the whole shipment.
 This is an advantage if you currently spend lots of time trying to work out weights and measurements of your shipments and then researching carriers to find the best pricing.

 FTL shipping can be more efficient too.
-The transit times are faster as the lorry isn’t making other stops, so your delivery goes straight to your drop-off destination.
+The delivery times are faster as the lorry isn’t making other stops, so the delivery goes straight to your drop-off destination.
 This also makes the tracking of the driver more meaningful.
 The estimated arrival time you see in your transport management system (TMS) won’t be affected by delays at multiple stops along the way.

 When you use FTL shipping, your goods are never handled en route.
 The driver doesn’t have to move your goods to unload someone else’s shipment.
 And there’s no moving goods between lorries during the delivery.
-There’s less risk, therefore, that your goods will be damaged or lost in transit.
+There’s less risk, therefore, that your goods will encounter damage or loss in transit.
 Where you have full containers to transport, the lorry is dedicated to your goods only and the containers don’t ever need to be opened.

 One of the most tangible benefits of full truckload shipping is that it can save you money.
-Carriers often offer better shipping rates for FTL shipping.
-So it can work out cheaper.
-If you ship large or heavy goods, or if you ship in bulk, then choosing FTL shipping can save you money.
+Carriers often offer better shipping rates for FTL shipments.
+If you ship large or heavy goods, or if you ship in bulk, then choosing FTL shipping is more cost effective.

 Drawbacks of FTL shipping